yatbc/app/README.md

 3. If everything is working, exit docker-compose, and restart it with `-d` parameter: `docker compose -f docker-compose.yaml up -d`.
 That is it.

 ## FAQ:
+0. On status page I see not my files from TorBox?!
+   - This may be a TorBox bug, method `sdk.torrents.get_torrent_list` sometimes returns files belonging to other users when `bypass_cache=True`.
+If you will see it, create a ticked for TorBox support.

 1. Do I have to configure all volumes?
 Like `home_data`, `other_data`?
    - You can configure just the ones that you will use (minimum is `aria_data` and `persistent_data`), but the app will be more functional with all folders configured.